 Our Data and Analytics Services segment began with the acquisition of InfoTrellis, Inc.'s services business in July 2017.
-The resulting business unit operates under Mastech InfoTrellis, with locations in Atlanta, Toronto, London, Dublin, Singapore, and Chennai, India.
-Mastech InfoTrellis is a specialist data management, data engineering, and data science business focused on helping companies "Architect Enterprise Intelligence" and realize improved returns on their investment.
+The resulting business unit and segment operates under the name Mastech InfoTrellis, with locations in Atlanta, Toronto, London, Dublin, Singapore, and Chennai, India.
+Mastech InfoTrellis is a specialist data management, data engineering, and data science business focused on helping companies "Architect Enterprise Intelligence" to realize improved returns on their investment.
 With the October 2020 acquisition of AmberLeaf, this segment gained complimentary capabilities in customer experience consulting and managed services.